harishkumar2k4/VoxPedia/README.md

 - Universal Audio Normalization: ASR models are extremely sensitive to audio formats.
 I implemented a preprocessing layer using librosa and soundfile to ensure all inputs are converted to 16kHz Mono PCM-WAV before inference.

 - Direct FFmpeg Transcoding: To handle proprietary or compressed formats like .m4a and .mp3 on Windows, I integrated a subprocess call to the FFmpeg binary.
 This bypasses Python library limitations and ensures high-fidelity decoding.

+## How to Run

+- Install FFmpeg: Download FFmpeg and update the ffmpeg_path in src/asr_api.py to your local bin folder.

+- Download Model: Download the .nemo model file and update MODEL_PATH.

+- Start the Server:

+      python src/asr_api.py

+- Test the Transcription:

+      python src/asr_client_test.py